-In weeks 2, 4, 8 and 10, I will post a short quiz on Quercus about the case study or reading assigned that week.
-The quiz will contain 5 multiple choice questions about certain aspects of the case or reading.
-If you have done the reading you should be able to answer all of these questions without difficulty.
-The purpose of these quizzes is to make sure you're paying the right level of attention in your readings.
+During weeks 2 to 11, I will post a short quiz each week on Quercus about the case study or reading assigned that week.
+The quiz will contain 5 multiple-choice questions about certain aspects of the case or reading.
+If you have done the reading, you should be able to answer all of these questions without difficulty.
+These quizzes aim to ensure you're paying the right level of attention to your readings.
 Quizzes will be posted online a week before they are due.
 Each quiz will be due before the class in which it will be discussed.